owlbarn/tutorial/book/algodiff/README.md

 ---- --------------------------  ---------------------------------
 : Computation process of forward differentiation {#tbl:algodiff:forward}

-This procedure show in this table can be illustrated in [@fig:algodiff:example_01_forward].
+This procedure shown in this table can be illustrated in [@fig:algodiff:example_01_forward].

 ![Example of forward accumulation with computational graph](images/algodiff/example_01_forward.png "example_01_forward"){ width=100% #fig:algodiff:example_01_forward}

 Of course, all the numerical computation here are approximated with only two significant figures.
 We can validate this result with algorithmic differentiation module in Owl.
 If you don't understand the code, don't worry.
-We will cover the detail of this module in detail later.
+We will cover the details of this module in later sections.

 ```ocaml
 # open Algodiff.D